 The Monroe Fellows Research Grants aim to promote research on the Gulf South.
 Although independent scholars, writers, and creative artists whose projects encompass the Gulf South may apply, the Monroe Fellows competition is open mainly to tenured and tenure-track faculty at Tulane.
 Each award runs for twelve months and can be for as much as $10,000.
 Grant funds can be used to support individual faculty research activities.
 These include (but are not limited to) travel to collections, the purchase of essential materials or equipment for research projects, and hiring research assistants.
 We anticipate awarding three or four of these grants every semester.
-The next deadline for Monroe Fellowships will be December 10, 2013.
+The next deadline will be April 7, 2014, followed by September 9, 2014 and then December 15, 2014.

 Grants will be awarded on the merit of the proposed research, and its relationship to the broader goals and mission of the Center for the Gulf South—to explore the region’s rich history and culture and to place the Gulf South, including the areas of the Caribbean and Latin America with which it has been historically linked, in a larger national and international context.
 Awardees are required to present their research findings to faculty in seminars or afternoon talks toward the end of the grant period.
 Final reports are also required when project is completed.